The tooth behind dental imaging

-Across the UK, more dental radiographs are taken each year than any other form of X-ray diagnostic image, and the various forms of dental X-ray imaging now available have become indispensable tools in the efficient diagnosis of disease and the effective planning of treatment.1
+- Across the UK, more dental radiographs are taken each year than any other form of X-ray diagnostic image, and the various forms of dental X-ray imaging now available have become indispensable tools in the efficient diagnosis of disease and the effective planning of treatment.

-They may develop their post-registration expertise to report on the resultant examination.
+- can develop expertise through formal post-graduate education to report on the resultant examination.